kristom69/image-optimizer/README.md

-# image-optimizer
- Python script that uses the PIL (Pillow) library to optimize images.
-This script will reduce the size of the image without significant loss of quality.

 # Image Optimizer

 A simple and efficient Python script for optimizing your images.
 This script uses the PIL (Pillow) library to reduce the size of images without significant loss of quality.